-- Immunotherapy to continue

-- Oral antihistamines will be used in some patients

-- Moderate potency topical corticosteroids may be used in some patients

-- Advise vigilant skin care

-- Increase to twice daily applications of non-steroidal moisturizers or emollients applied to moist skin

-- o Moisturizers with ceramides and lipids are advised; however, if cost is an issue, petroleum jelly is also effective

-- Soothing methods

-- Cool cloth applications

-- Topicals with cooling agents such as menthol or camphor

-- Refrigerating products prior to application

-- Avoid hot water; bathe or shower

-- with tepid water Keep fingernails short

-- Cool temperature for sleep

-- Advise strict sun protection

-- Monitor vigilantly.
-Instruct patient & family to call clinic with any sign of worsening rash/symptoms.
-Anticipate office visit for evaluation

-- Assess patient & family understanding of skin care recommendations and rationale

-- Identify barriers to adherence
+- Immunotherapy to continue - Oral antihistamines will be used in some patients - Moderate potency topical corticosteroids may be used in some patients - Consider a referral to a dermatologist - If symptoms persist for 1-2 weeks or recur, withhold treatment and consider skin biopsy and oral corticosteroids - Advise vigilant skin care - Increase to twice daily applications of non-steroidal moisturizers or emollients applied to moist skin - o Moisturizers with ceramides and lipids are advised - Soothing methods - Cool cloth applications - Topicals with cooling agents such as menthol or camphor - Refrigerating products prior to application - Avoid hot water; bathe or shower with tepid water - o Keep fingernails short - Cool temperature for sleep Advise strict sun protection (at least 50+ - SPF sunscreen) Monitor vigilantly.
+Instruct patient & family - to call clinic with any sign of worsening rash/symptoms.
+Anticipate office visit for evaluation - Assess patient & family understanding of skin care recommendations and rationale - Identify barriers to adherence